Time Management in the Workplace - Get control Now

 We are constantly dissuaded from doing our work from the time we arrive to the time we leave.
 Even though we are ready and willing to follow our “Know it, Plan it, Do it” approach, friendly colleagues wanting a chat, IT crises, email overload, office politics all intervene in our good intentions.

-Our Defenses build the bridges you need between
+Our time management activities build the bridges you need between

 You can travel backwards and forwards across the bridges at any time to strengthen these links to action.

-Calendar as the basic implementation tool underpins the Plan it Defenses.
+Calendar as the basic implementation tool underpin Plan it .

 Commit and Control are the drivers in the Do it phase of executing this approach.

 You might be very clear on where your challenges are coming from… whether your time management is impacted by not Knowing it, not Planning it or not Doing it.
-You might be a high performer who is keen to build you armory.
+You might be a high performer who is keen to build your skills.
 Whichever is your case, the Know it - Plan it - Do it approach connects your best effort with your best outcome.

 You can start anywhere – the 3 areas integrate seamlessly.